Frequently Asked Questions (FAQ's)

 We are located at 75 S. Main St., Northfield, VT, next door to the Brown Public Library, near the downtown district.

 The Society has no paid staff, only very dedicated volunteers!
-Hours for 2014 have not yet been set.
-If you want to plan a visit for research purposes, please call or email for an appointment: 802-485-4792, or email@example.com.
-Also, hours can unexpectedly change, so best to call or email ahead of time if you are planning a visit.
+If you want to plan a visit for research purposes, please call or email (best way to reach us) for an appointment: 802-485-4792, or email@example.com.
+Also, when we are open, hours can unexpectedly change, so best to call or email ahead of time if you are planning a visit.

 We welcome researchers at the Society and do have a small office space set aside for that purpose.
-We have a small library of material related to Vermont history in general and Northfield in particular.
-We are currently working on cataloging those titles.
 We do not loan out materials, but you are welcome to come to the Society to do your research.
-The Society now has wifi for Internet access.
+The Society now has Wi-Fi for Internet access.
 We do not supply computers for research, so you would need to bring your own laptop or other electronic device.
 If your request is small, such as copying or scanning a page or two from a book, we can usually do that for you and either mail or send via email to you.
 The same applies for other material, such as ephemera, that we have in our archive collection.
 We have no set fees for scanning or copying, but we always welcome donations!

 The Society was founded in 1975 as a result of writing the town history by a committee of dedicated volunteers who wanted to record Northfield’s history for future generations.
 The Society is managed by an elected Board where members serve for two and three year terms.
 Funding of the Society comes mainly from membership dues and donations.
-On occasion we apply for and receive grants for specific projects.
 We would love to welcome you as a new member or a renewing member.
 You don’t even have to live in Northfield!
 Click here for more details.

-Yes, we have quite a photo collection of over 5000 images, so far!
-We are in the midst of cataloging and digitally scanning all of them into Past Perfect, a museum and archives collection management software product.
+Yes, we have a photo collection of over 6000 images, so far!
+We have cataloged and scanned most of the images into Past Perfect, a museum and archives collection management software product.
 Depending on your intended use, we can make copies of images available to you.
 Please contact us for more details.

 We do not have house histories except for a few notable houses, and even those are not complete.
 If you have a Northfield house and want to know more about it, the best place to start is in the Northfield Town Clerk’s office of land records.
 (We do not keep land records at the Society.)
 Visitors who are interested in researching house histories are welcome to use the (small) office in the Town Municipal Building that holds these records during regular business hours.
 The town clerk does not do research for you.
 This research can sometimes take hours, so be prepared to spend time looking at the records that are available for public viewing.

 In 1980, the Vermont Division of Historic Preservation published the Vermont Historic Sites and Structure Survey: Town of Northfield, Washington County.
 This 2-volume set surveys some of the homes in Northfield and provides some historic background information.
-A copy is available at the Society and at Norwich University’s Kreitzberg Library Reference Collection (720.973 V527n).
+A paper copy is available at the Society and online.

 Located on West Hill, Northfield